danillotorresdev/hostfully/docs/Tech.md

 - **React Hook Form**: Offers easy-to-use hooks for building forms with efficient validation.
 - **Zod**: Employs strict type-safe schemas for data validation and transformation.

-These technologies were chosen to create a modern, efficient, and maintainable solution for the Hostifully code challenge, providing a solid foundation for building scalable and performant web applications.
+These technologies were chosen to create a modern, efficient, and maintainable solution for the Hostfully code challenge, providing a solid foundation for building scalable and performant web applications.